 In addition to the U. S. Commercial Service, several other federal agencies offer help to American exporters or control the exporting process

-OK, to many of us federal government agencies may seem a confusion of alphabet soup.
+Federal government agencies may seem as confusing as alphabet soup!
 Even so, the ones listed below can be relevant to U.S. exporters.
-If you are in doubt about who to contact, we recommend that you start by engaging with the Arkansas DEC.
+If you are in doubt about who to contact, we recommend that you start by engaging with us!

 US exporters use EXIM trade finance products to win deals and get paid: Insurance, Working Capital, and Loan Guarantees backed by the US federal government.
 Click here for a summary of EXIM Bank programs and funded exporters in our region.
 For local EXIM contacts click here.